stolostron/rhacm-docs/manage_applications/app_lifecycle.md

 * View events in the context of an application, including deployments, updates, and monitoring data.
 * Access an improved topology view that encompasses the new application resource definitions, including channels, subscriptions, and placement rules.
 * View a the logs tab for applications to view logs for each application resource.
-* When IBM Cloud Event Management is enabled, you can use that service to view incident reports.
-* When IBM Cloud App Management is installed, you can open that service from the console to access visualized golden signals and other monitoring data to view more information about the status and performance of your subscriptions and applications.
 * When Grafana is installed, you can open the Grafana dashboard for your applications from the applications dashboard to monitor your applications.
 * Add and edit channels, subscriptions, placement rules, and applications from different views and pages.